 Water Transport: The Rivers flowing in the northern part of ancient India received their share of water from the melting ice from the far reaches of the Himalayas.
 This flow of water was perennial.
 This mode has always been a popular mode of transport.
 In other parts, navigation was governed by the amount of rainfall so received.

 In the early Vedic period from 1500 to 900 BCE, boats were described as dugouts with oars for paddling.
 These were used mostly for inland transport.
 The limited material describing seafaring ships indicate that the early Aryans had very little trade contacts with overseas civilizations.

-Subsequently, accounts of travellers like Fa-Hien indicated that the Indian seafaring technology remained inferior to that of the Phoenicians, Romans, Vikings and other such civilisations.
+Subsequently, accounts of travelers like Fa-Hien indicated that the Indian seafaring technology remained inferior to that of the Phoenicians, Romans, Vikings and other such civilizations.
 However, very little information about this is available.
 The maximum tonnage of a ship was described to be only 75 tonnes.
 This was extremely less as compared to the Greek and Roman ships of the same period.